 Syria's crisis began with anti-regime protests in March 2011 and has since spiraled into a civil war pitting government forces against hundreds of rebels groups.

-The Syrian government portrays the war as fueled by an international conspiracy carried out by terrorists that seeks to weaken the country.
+The Syrian government portrays the war as fueled by an international conspiracy carried out by terrorists seeking to weaken the country.

 The U.N. says more than 70,000 people have been killed in the violence.

 Associated Press writer Suzan Fraser contributed reporting from Ankara, Turkey.